 It is not uncommon to see drones with either built-in cameras or camera mounting options.

-The built-in cameras can range anywhere from 240p to 1080p, depending on the drone itself.
+The built-in cameras can range anywhere from 240p to 1080p, depending on the drone itself, and the best example of the image quality range, can be seen in the DJI Phantom 3 series, and you can find out all about this series in our article – Phantom 3 – your flying camera.
 Some even offer extras like night vision and thermal tracking which would’ve been unheard of a few years back.

-There are also drones designed to work well with third-party cameras and devices.
+There are also drones designed to work well with third-party cameras and devices, like the 3DR Solo drone model, for example.
 These cameras can range depending on the make and model and they are designed to be light, thin, and small without having to sacrifice any actual performance.

 Another thing to note here is the fact that these cameras come with an assortment of lenses that can either be configured when ordering the drones, or be swapped around if the camera permits it.